Da'i al-Mutlaq: Incumbents

 Since the establishment of the office of Da'i al-Mutlaq following the death of the Fatimid Caliph-Imam Mansur al-Amir Bi-Ahkamillah, there have been several disputes over the succession to the office, leading to a number of extant sects, each with their own incumbent to the office.

 Dawoodi Bohras

 The Dawoodi Bohras are the largest community of Tayyibi Ismailis, who followed Dawood Bin Qutubshah Burhan al-Din II as the successor to Da'ud Burhan al-Din I, thus deriving their name from him.

-Within the Dawoodi Bohras, the current Da'i al-Mutlaq is Mufaddal Saifuddin.
-The last Da'i was Syedna Mohammed Burhanuddin, who died in 2014.
+Within the Dawoodi Bohras, the current Da'i al-Mutlaq is Syedna Mufaddal Saifuddin.
+The previous Da'i was Syedna Mohammed Burhanuddin, who died in January 2014.
 The vast majority of Dawoodi Bohras recognize Saifuddin as the 53rd incumbent.

-The current seat of the Dawoodi Bohra Da'i is in Mumbai, India.
+The current seat of the Dawoodi Bohra Da'i is at Saify Mahal on Malabar Hill in Mumbai, India.

 Alavi Bohras

 The Alavi Bohras are a smaller group of Tayyibi Ismailis, who followed Ali Shams al-Din V as the successor to Sheikh Adam Safiuddin, thus deriving their name from him.

 The Alavi Bohras use the title of Dai al-Mutlaq in its Persian form "Da'i-e-Mutlaq".
 The current incumbent is Haatim Zakiyuddin, who succeeded his father Abu Hatim Tayyib Ziyauddin in 2015.

 The current seat of the Alavi Bohra Da'i is in Vadodara, India.